Exclusive: European powers propose new Iran sanctions to meet Trump ultimatum

 Trump delivered an ultimatum to the European signatories on Jan.
 12. It said they must agree to “fix the terrible flaws of the Iran nuclear deal” - which was sealed under his predecessor Barack Obama - or he would refuse to extend U.S. sanctions relief on Iran.
 U.S. sanctions will resume unless Trump issues fresh “waivers” to suspend them on May 12.

-The steps would go beyond what a U.S. State Department cable obtained by Reuters last month outlined as a path to satisfy Trump: simply committing to improving the nuclear deal.
+The steps would go beyond what a U.S. State Department cable seen by Reuters last month outlined as a path to satisfy Trump: simply committing to improving the nuclear deal.

 It also reflects frustration with Tehran.
 “We’re getting irritated.
 We’ve been talking to them for 18 months and have had no progress on these issues,” a diplomat said.